 On returning to England in 2005, it served as a ceremonial and public duties battalion.

-Explore the history and collections of the Worcestershire and Sherwood Foresters Regiment by visiting the Museum of the Mercian Regiment at Nottingham Castle, and the Worcestershire Soldier displays at the City Art Gallery and Museum in Worcester.
+Discover more about The Worcestershire and Sherwood Foresters Regiment by visiting the Museum of the Mercian Regiment at Nottingham Castle, and Worcester City Art Gallery and Museum.